On the regularization of Wasserstein GANs: Abstract

 \section{Abstract}

 Since their invention, generative adversarial networks (GANs) have become a popular approach for learning to model a distribution of real (unlabeled) data.
 Convergence problems during training are overcome by Wasserstein GANs which minimize the distance between the model and the empirical distribution in terms of a different metric, but thereby introduce a Lipschitz constraint into the optimization problem.
 A simple way to enforce the Lipschitz constraint on the class of functions, which can be modeled by the neural network, is weight clipping.
-It was proposed that training can be improved by instead augmenting the loss by a regularization term that penalizes the deviation of the gradient of the critic (as a function of the network's input) from one.
+Augmenting the loss by a regularization term that penalizes the deviation of the gradient norm of the critic (as a function of the network's input) from one, was proposed as an alternative that improves training.
 We present theoretical arguments why using a weaker regularization term enforcing the Lipschitz constraint is preferable.
-These arguments are supported by experimental results on toy data sets.
+These arguments are supported by experimental results on several data sets.